James E. Rogan: United States Congress

 Rogan served in the United States House of Representatives representing California's 27th district from 1997 to 2001.

 In 1996, Rogan won the first of two terms to the United States House of Representatives.
 Elected with just 50.1%, Rogan became one of only two House members to serve on both the House Commerce Committee and the House Judiciary Committee.
 On the House Judiciary Committee, Rogan and his colleagues were responsible for reviewing all proposed legislation dealing with a variety of complex issues, including all intellectual property issues (copyrights, patents and trademarks); protection of trade and commerce against unlawful restraint of trade and monopolies; the judiciary and all judicial proceedings (civil and criminal); administrative proceedings; immigration issues; bankruptcy law, and all proposed constitutional amendments.

-As a member of the Judiciary Committee's Subcommittee on Immigration, Rogan was a leader in helping to increase the number of H1-B immigration visas, which are critical to America's high-tech community.
-As a member of the House Commerce Committee, Rogan served on the oldest and most powerful Committee in the House.
-Further, as a member of the two most critical subcommittees (the Telecommunications, Trade and Consumer Protection subcommittee, and the Energy and Power subcommittee) Rogan shared responsibility for helping to craft legislation on all matters of interstate and foreign commerce and trade; interstate and foreign telecommunications, regulation of commercial practices (including the Federal Trade Commission); consumer affairs and consumer protection; product liability issues; motor vehicle safety; and all laws relating to national energy policy, including utility issues, and regulation of nuclear facilities.
+As a member of the House Judiciary Committee's Subcommittee on Immigration, Rogan served on legislation related to U.S immigration policy, including measures affecting H-1B visa.
+Rogan also served on the House Commerce Committee, where he was a member of the Telecommunications, Trade and consumer protection Subcommittee and Power Subcommittee.
+These subcommittees had jurisdiction over telecommunications, interstate and foreign commerce, consumer protection, trade, energy policy, utility regulation, and oversight of nuclear facilities.

 During his congressional service, Rogan was Assistant Majority Whip for the House Republican Conference, helping mobilize House votes on key legislative objectives, provided legislative information to Members and the House leadership, and helped to coordinate legislative and political strategies within the Congress.
 He also was a member of both Speaker Gingrich and Majority Leader Dick Armey's "Kitchen Cabinet" advisory groups.
 He met regularly with the Speaker and the Majority Leader to discuss political and legislative strategies and tactics during the congressional session.
 Speaker Gingrich named Rogan as co-chairman of the Speaker's High Tech Task Force, and named Rogan Speaker Pro Tempore on numerous occasions.